The Untold Truth Of The Menendez Brothers

 Erik Menendez co-wrote a screenplay that seemed eerily familiar

-In 1988, a year before the gruesome murder of his parents, Erik Menendez and his tennis pal Craig Cignarelli churned out a 60-plus-page screenplay titled Friends, which featured the lead character, a wealthy teenager named Hamilton Cromwell, murdering his parents to receive his inheritance.
+In 1988, a year before the gruesome murder of his parents, Erik Menendez and his tennis pal Craig Cignarelli churned out a 60-plus-page screenplay titled "Friends," which featured the lead character, a wealthy teenager named Hamilton Cromwell, murdering his parents to receive his inheritance.
 While the screenplay itself wasn't exactly Hollywood-worthy material, it unsurprisingly became relevant to the investigation.
 After all, the events in the script paralleled the real-world crime in which the author's own parents were the victims.

 Advertisement

-Cignarelli also revealed that Erik trusted his best bud so much, the younger Menendez confessed to him about the gruesome crime, sharing even the gory, hyper-specific details of what transpired that night.
-The truth turned out to be so horrifying, Cignarelli was secretly hoping for Erik to tell him that it was all a joke.
+In a 2017 ABC News interview, Cignarelli noted the unnerving similarities between the opening scene of their screenplay and how the Menendez brothers ended the lives of their parents.
+Cignarelli also revealed that Erik trusted his best bud so much that the younger Menendez confessed to him about the gruesome crime, even sharing the gory, hyper-specific details of what transpired that night.
+The truth turned out to be so horrifying that Cignarelli was secretly hoping for Erik to tell him that it was all a joke.

 The most disturbing detail about this screenplay?
 Kitty Menendez herself helped Erik type it, meaning she may have unknowingly spelled out her own murder.